mvromer/Stamp/README.md

 * View the template's contents - This will display all executable code segments in the template.
 * Trust the template for the duration of the current run only and continue execution.
 * Mark the template as trusted and continue execution.

+Template repositories can also be marked as trusted.
+A template within a trusted repository will be implicitly trusted unless it has been explicitly marked as untrusted.